kamilazdybal/PCAfold/docs/user/getting-started.rst

   git clone http://gitlab.multiscale.utah.edu/common/PCAfold.git
   cd PCAfold

-Run the ``setup.py`` script as below to complete the installation:
+Run the installation:

 .. code-block:: text

-  python setup.py build_ext --inplace
-  python setup.py install
+  python -m pip install .

 If the installation was successful, you are ready to import **PCAfold**!
 In Python, you can now import all modules: